 RCW which may be due.
 The contract bond must remain in full force and effect until, at a minimum, all claims filed in compliance with chapter 39.08

 RCW are resolved.

-(2) Every person performing labor or furnishing supplies toward the completion of a public improvement contract shall have a lien upon moneys reserved by a public body under the provisions of a public improvement contract.
-However, the notice of the lien of the claimant shall be given within forty-five days of completion of the contract work, and in the manner provided in RCW 39.08.030.
+(2) Every person performing labor or furnishing supplies toward the completion of a public improvement contract has a lien upon moneys reserved by a public body under the provisions of a public improvement contract.
+However, the notice of the lien of the claimant must be given within forty-five days of completion of the contract work, and in the manner provided in RCW 39.08.030

 (3) The contractor at any time may request the contract retainage be reduced to one hundred percent of the value of the work remaining on the project.

-(4) The moneys reserved by a public body under the provisions of a public improvement contract, at the option of the contractor, shall be:
+(4) The moneys reserved by a public body under the provisions of a public improvement contract, at the option of the contractor, must be:

 (a) Retained in a fund by the public body;

 (c) Placed in escrow with a bank or trust company by the public body.
-When the moneys reserved are placed in escrow, the public body shall issue a check representing the sum of the moneys reserved payable to the bank or trust company and the contractor jointly.
-This check shall be converted into bonds and securities chosen by the contractor and approved by the public body and the bonds and securities shall be held in escrow.
-Interest on the bonds and securities shall be paid to the contractor as the interest accrues.
+When the moneys reserved are placed in escrow, the public body must issue a check representing the sum of the moneys reserved payable to the bank or trust company and the contractor jointly.
+This check must be converted into bonds and securities chosen by the contractor and approved by the public body and the bonds and securities must be held in escrow.
+Interest on the bonds and securities must be paid to the contractor as the interest accrues.